Continuing Education Activity

-- Patient factors include predictors of a difficult airway (such as facial trauma or vomitus), patient positioning, and their physiological and psychological status (including whether these can be optimized prior to the proceeding).
+- Patient factors include predictors of a difficult airway (such as facial trauma or vomitus), patient positioning, and physiological and psychological status, including whether these can be optimized prior to the proceeding.

 - Environmental factors include the time of day, ambient light, temperature, altitude, weather conditions, proximity to other healthcare resources (such as travel time to the nearest hospital), and safety of the immediate environment (particularly in tactical or military settings).
 Monitoring of airway adjunct balloon turgor is an important aspect in relation to atmospheric pressure changes in flight.
 Video laryngoscopy equipment may malfunction in extremes of temperature, and backup methods should be available in case of malfunction.

 Lighting is often suboptimal in the prehospital environment.
 Inadequate ambient light interferes with proper preparation of airway equipment and impairs good communication and situational awareness among team members during the procedure itself, and has obvious implications for airway procedures themselves (particularly for intubation which relies on direct visualization of tube position).
 An excess of ambient light may cause problems due to glare blinding the airway operator, particularly where light sources are in the operator’s line of sight (such as the low-lying sun at dusk or dawn).

 In low light settings, bystanders or team members can be tasked with positioning artificial light sources to illuminate the immediate surroundings, and responders should consider using head-mounted lamps.